SCLemon/MED/README.md

 ```
 https://www.visualcrossing.com/weather-api
 ```

-## AppScript Setup
+## Send Notification Setup

-The code has been placed in the following folder
+First, you should setup your Mail Config in the files which is the same as above.
 ```
-server/appscript/appscript.js
+server/apiKey.js
 ```

-You only need to create an appscript at Google Platform, and get an url, and put it in the following file.
+Next, the code has been placed in the following folder, you can change it to what you want.
 ```
-server/appscript/send.js
+server/sendMailer/send.js
 ```